Pudding Bananas

 Do not make banana pudding with green bananas.
 Even if the fruit has a tinge of green on the ribs, the banana will be hard and bitter.
 You must use bananas that are ripe.

-Place grocery bananas in a paper sack–plastic doesn’t let the fruit breathe–and in two or three days, when the fruit is soft and aromatic you’re ready to make banana pudding.
+Place grocery bananas in a paper sack–plastic doesn’t let the fruit breathe–and give it a good twist to keep out fruit flies.
+In two or three days, when the fruit is soft and aromatic you’re ready to make banana pudding.
 Or banana pound cake.
+Or peel and eat.

 Leave a Reply